 Page builders are software that helps design your website’s layout easily.
 Here are our five favorite WordPress page builders compared.

 With these builders, instead of having to edit HTML or PHP files, you can add or move items on your page.
 That’s why they’re often called drag-and-drop website builders.

 For a long time, people get only two options when they make a website: a CMS (content management system) such as WordPress, or a page builder like Weebly or Wix.

 WordPress is currently the most popular CMS, offering plenty of beautiful premium themes.
 However, the CMS is not as user-friendly when it comes to its layout.
 Users need to know how to edit code to modify WordPress themes.
 Page builders, on the other hand, eliminate the need for coding skills by providing a drag-and-drop interface.
-Luckily, with WordPress, most of the time you can have best of all worlds – there are multiple amazing page builder plugins that can turn your WordPress site building experience into one similar to Weebly’s or Wix’s.
+Luckily, with WordPress, most of the time you can have the best of all worlds – there are multiple amazing page builder plugins that can turn your WordPress site-building experience into one similar to Weebly’s or Wix’s.

 We know that such user interfaces allow users to freely place items – be it texts, widgets, or tools – on their pages.
 But there are more benefits to be had!

 Due to their ease of use, page builders are gaining popularity quickly.
 Page builders are a great way to start a website without hassle.
 However, a CMS like WordPress is still the best bet for a truly powerful website.
 Many WordPress users wonder if the prominent CMS is open to the drag-and-drop approach.

 WordPress does have the option, to do it through plugins.
 If you check the CMS’ plugin directory, you will find several page builders.
 Let’s see the favorites

 Elementor is one of the most famous page builders for WordPress to date.
 Even though it saw its release in 2016, the plugin already hit more than a million active installations.